Find a Job You Really Want In

 - Rust College — Mississippi

-We analyzed millions of resumes to determine what jobs people with your degree are most likely to land right out of college and how they pay — search by geographical area or desired field.
+We analyzed millions of resumes to identify which jobs graduates are most likely to obtain right out of college and their earnings — search by geographic area or desired field.

-We used Integrated Postsecondary Education Data System (IPEDS) to determine how much the schools cost to attend — which is the cost of the investment.
-To approximate the risk of taking out loans to finance this venture, we took Department of Education data on school default rates.
+Using data from the Integrated Postsecondary Education Data System (IPEDS), we evaluated the cost of each institution.
+To gauge the risk of student loans, we referenced Department of Education data on school default rates.

 1. North Carolina